emergency manager/planner workshop

 Affiliate Organization(s): University of Oklahoma • National Hazard Mitigation Association • FEMA Region VI

 A significant portion of SCIPP’s work over the last decade has focused on how climate and hazard information can inform planning and practices.
 Progress has been made, but hazard mitigation planning is still lacking in the region.
 Several reasons for why this is the case have been identified.
-This project addresses one of those reasons, which is the need to develop a hazard mitiation planning template that is useful for low-capacity communities and broadly advances climate resilience and disaster risk reduction.
-Through a collaboration with the the National Hazard Mitigation Association and FEMA Region VI, this project will address several research questions.
-The first two questions will be primarily answered through literature review.
-The second two will be answered by collecting data through focus groups.
-The research questions are as follows:
+This project is working to address one of those reasons, which is the need to develop a hazard mitigation planning template that is useful for low-capacity communities and broadly advances climate resilience and disaster risk reduction.
+The project will also shed light on other reasons and identify solutions that can be used to reduce barriers.

 1. Why are most low-capacity communities unable to address their existing hazard-related challenges?